kadeska/GameCollection/README.md

 * This branch is the live working branch.
 Not meant for release but may be stable enough for pre-release or alpha/beta release.

 # Games

+* My goal is to create a 2D game.
+I want my game to end up as a representation of my favorite style of video game, an open world RPG.
+I'd like to have concepts from MineCraft such as; blocks, crafting, and open world.
+With my own twist on things.
+And concepts from World of Warcraft such as; quests, and an upgrade tree.

+* The following is a list of games that I made, or still working on.

 ##  **BREAKOUT GAME**